 I never expected their divorce to cost me money, but it did.
-I wasn’t obligated to pay for anything, mind you, but I felt that it was the least I could do.
+I wasn’t obligated to pay for anything, mind you, but as an adult child of divorce, this was a unique position and I felt it was the least I could do.

 Give yourself leeway when dealing with your parents’ new relationships.
 Though your parents may feel overjoyed with the prospect of new love, you’re more likely to feel as if this new person is an interloper in the family.
 It’s okay to feel angry, and it’s okay to not want to deal with that anger.
 Take the time you need to process those feelings.

 My mom hasn’t dated since the divorce — but my father had a girlfriend within a few months of my mother moving out.
 I didn’t take it as well as I’d hoped; in fact, I was chilly at best, openly hostile at worst.
-It took me two years to warm up to my dad’s girlfriend, and even now, I often feel like I’m betraying my mom when I’m friendly with Jeanie.* However, I’m glad I didn’t force myself to be more welcoming than I felt at the time, as it would have only served to deepen those feelings of hostility.
+It took me two years to warm up to my dad’s girlfriend, and even now—as an adult child of divorce—I often feel like I’m betraying my mom when I’m friendly with Jeanie.* However, I’m glad I didn’t force myself to be more welcoming than I felt at the time, as it would have only served to deepen those feelings of hostility.
 By giving myself time to adjust, I’ve created a stronger bond between the two of us.